 10. How to contact us?

 If you have any questions about this privacy notice or the information we hold about you, or if you would like to contact the DPO, you can contact us in the following ways:

 - By email: firstname.lastname@example.org

-- By post: Company Secretary, Huntsworth PLC, 8th floor Holborn Gate, 26 Southampton Buildings, London, WC2A 1AN
+- By mail: Company Secretary, Huntsworth Limited, 8th floor Holborn Gate, 26 Southampton Buildings, London, WC2A 1AN

 Inquiries from outside the European Union can still be made via the above email or postal route.

 You have the right to make a complaint to a data protection authority such as the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 11. Changes to this Privacy Notice and your duty to inform us of changes

 We keep this Privacy Notice under regular review and we will place any updates on this webpage.